CreatorOS/Create-a-prize-pool-on-PoolTogether-using-builder-UI/LEARN.md

 ![](/learn_src/learn_assets/10.png)

-You will see the timer for the prize pool that we set as 1 minute.
+You will see the timer for the prize pool that we set as 1 minute(In the above screenshot the time was set as 3 minutes).
 It might have already run out of time.

 Click on 'Account Balance' now.